Early detection and care of wounds is essential to your health

 Nearly 7 million Americans are living with chronic wounds, but early detection and care can make a big difference.

-Non-healing wounds can stem from minor common occurrences like blisters, bug bites, cuts or scratches, or they can be a result of a chronic health condition.
-Most non-healing wounds — whether from trauma, infection, hospitalization, diabetes, poor circulation, immobility, surgery or other underlying health issues — heal with proper treatment; however, there are risks factors in our lives that can delay or stop the healing process.
+Nonhealing wounds can stem from minor common occurrences like blisters, bug bites, cuts or scratches, or they can be a result of a chronic health condition.
+Most wounds — whether from trauma, infection, hospitalization, diabetes, poor circulation, immobility, surgery or other underlying health issues — heal with proper treatment; however, there are risks factors in our lives that can delay or stop the healing process.
 These risk factors include advanced age, excess body weight, chronic illness, poor nutrition and unhealthy habits.
 Conditions like diabetes, peripheral artery disease and heart disease can also increase the risk of having a chronic wound.

 Surgical wounds